AnthonySteele/anthonysteele.github.io/AnOnCallWarStory.md

 Management were not allowing sufficient time for alerts to be squashed, focusing on all-in for features.
 More than anything else it stressed me out to come in on Monday and try to raise the issues in the face of the features.

 I was told that it was fine and normal, things were functioning as intended, and that the stress was sustainable.
+I no longer think that thiese were true statements.

 I eventually contacted the manager's manager, who got two more people onto that rota, which eased the symptoms.